UjanGuin/ZYLO-UNIFIED/README.md

 python app.py
 ```

-By default, the server runs on **port 5001**:
+By default, the server runs on **port 5000**:
 👉 **Access the Dashboard:** [http://localhost:5000](http://localhost:5000)

 ---

 ## Usage

 Once running, navigate to the landing page.
-You will see three main cards and a hidden access point:
+You will see four main cards and a hidden access point:

 1.  **ZYLO AI**: Opens the modal to access **RiG0R** (Research Engine) or **ZENITH** (Unified AI).
 2.  **ZYLO LINK**: Opens the secure chat application.
 3.  **ZYLO CLOUD**: Opens the file storage vault.
 (Premium storage vault)
+4.  **ZYLO FEELS**: Opens the live weather intelligence interface with spoken summaries (`/feels`).
-4.  **ZYLO VEIL**: Accessed via a **secret gesture** on the landing page (click/drag on the subtitle "Unified Digital Intelligence" more than 100px) or directly at `/veil`.
+5.  **ZYLO VEIL**: Accessed via a **secret gesture** on the landing page (click/drag on the subtitle "Unified Digital Intelligence" more than 100px) or directly at `/veil`.

 ---